ENERGIZE

 WHAT IS ENERGIZE?

-Energize Sports Performance Testing is a sports performance human analysis testing facility with over 75 unique testing devices that are able to accurately measure over 500+ specific measurement metrics within an athletes body.
+Energize Sports Performance Testing is a place to find answers to questions so many athletes have as to why they are not improving as quickly as others, why they keep getting injured, or what they need to do to get better.
+The Energize sports performance human analysis testing facility has over 75 unique testing devices that are able to accurately measure over 500+ specific measurement metrics within an athletes body.

 It is the mission at Energize to help athletes jump higher, run faster and perform better by using all of the best science backed technology proven to help performance.